Where does the Tour de Crème start and finish?

 The Tour de Crème is a family-oriented fundraising event sponsored by the Mattapoisett Land Trust and the Friends of the Mattapoisett Bike Path.
 It combines cycling through the beautiful SouthCoast countryside with stops for ice cream at local creameries.
-There are four different tours — 11 miles, 19 miles, 25 miles or 50 miles — from which to choose.
+There are three different tours — 9 miles, 24 miles or 45 miles — from which to choose.

 How will the proceeds from this fundraising event be used?